infiniteloop22/Photo-to-text-AI-Solver/README.md

 - Takes a screenshot by hitting spacebar
 - Extracts text from image with easyocr
-- Send query to LLM model
+- Send query to Large Language Model (LLM)
 - Prints model response